Hobbit: In English literature

 A Snerg with a bow and arrows.
-The Marvellous Land of Snergs is seen by Tolkien scholars as an influence on Tolkien's hobbits.
+Edward Wyke-Smith's 1927 The Marvellous Land of Snergs is seen by Tolkien scholars as an influence on Tolkien's hobbits.

 The term "hobbit", however, has real antecedents in modern English.
 One is a fact that Tolkien admitted: the title of Sinclair Lewis's 1922 novel Babbitt, about a "complacent American businessman" who goes through a journey of some kind of self-discovery, facing "near-disgrace"; the Tolkien scholar Tom Shippey observes that there are some parallels here with Bilbo's own journey.

 According to a letter from Tolkien to W. H. Auden, one "probably ... unconscious" inspiration was Edward Wyke Smith's 1927 children's book The Marvellous Land of Snergs.
 Tolkien described the Snergs as "a race of people only slightly taller than the average table but broad in the shoulders and [who] have the strength of ten men."

 Another possible origin emerged in 1977 when the Oxford English Dictionary announced that it had found the source that it supposed Tolkien to have used: James Hardy wrote in his 1895 The Denham Tracts, Volume 2: "The whole earth was overrun with ghosts, boggles ... hobbits, hobgoblins."
 Shippey writes that the list was of ghostly creatures without bodies, nothing like Tolkien's solid flesh-and-blood hobbits.
 Tolkien scholars consider it unlikely that Tolkien saw the list.